Keto Lemon Bars

 This post may contain affiliate links.
 See my disclosure policy.

 Sweet and tart keto lemon bars are a classic treat!
-These bars have a buttery, crunchy low-carb shortbread crust and a tangy, citrus filling.
+These bars have a buttery, crunchy low-carb shortbread crust and a tangy, citrus filling that tastes like the real thing.

 I made these lemon bars for a local fundraiser a couple of years ago, and they ended up being the top-bid dessert of the entire auctioncookies, brownies, all of it.
 The next year, the same buyers came back asking if I brought “those lemon bars” again, which honestly made my day.
 They’re bright, a little tart, and just sweet enough for anyone who loves a good citrus moment without going overboard, especially if you prefer sugar-free treats.